Counterparty Capital · April 2026 v2.0

 Scale (Months 12–24)

 Full production capacity across applicable act requirements.
 Ongoing automated compliance monitoring.
 Regulatory examination preparation and response.
+By January 2027, the GENIUS Act compliance framework is fully operational — all PPSIs must be operating under their applicable track.

 Part VII